 Were recommended CAC but did not obtain a rebate (n=100, of which 27 replaced CAC without a rebate and 73 did not replace their CAC)

-The process evaluation yielded the following key findings:
+The market research yielded the following key findings:

 Despite the fact that the Companies offer substantial rebates meant to induce early replacement, having an inefficient but working CAC unit is a substantial barrier to replacement, particularly considering the cost of replacement even with substantial rebates.
 About one-fifth of participants who replaced their CAC with an early replacement rebate reported that their “old unit broke down.”
-If these units were truly not functioning, then the HES program did not actually achieve any “early retirement” savings from the replacement.
+If these units were truly not functioning, then the HES program did not actually achieve any early savings from the replacement.

 The rebate was not one of the primary factors considered in the decision to replace a CAC (only about 5% of respondents volunteered it as factor considered), but rebates were important in the decision to replace an existing CAC system with a high-efficiency ENERGY STAR® qualified model (76% of rebate users said it was somewhat or very important).
 The rebates played a more important role in decision-making for early replacement rebate users than for standard rebate users.